sprintup/Whiteboard/README.md

 * Have it take screenshots when tests fail
 * Report generation for continuous integration
 * Feature tags for dynamic automation
-* Move all css classes and ids into model or 'page objects'
+* Move all css classes and ids into model or 'page objects' like [here](https://code.google.com/p/selenium/wiki/WebDriverJs#Value_Propagation_and_Chaining).
 * Failed test file
 * Call stack file
 * Browser based tool instead of CLI using [Browserfy](http://browserify.org/).